 Astelia chathamica

-Taxonomy
+Taxonomy ID: 29594

 Astelia chathamica, also known as the Chatham Islands kakaha, Maori flax, or silver spear, is a recently named flowering plant belonging to the Asteliaceae family.
 This evergreen perennial from the Chatham Islands in New Zealand grows up to 1.2 m (4 ft) tall and forms a large clump of sword-shaped, silver-green leaves.
 The plant produces small green flowers and, on female plants, orange berries.
 It thrives in partial shade and requires fertile, well-drained soil with moderate water.
 While it can withstand temperatures as low as −3 °C (27 °F), the foliage may be susceptible to frost damage, necessitating winter protection in colder areas.
 In the UK, Astelia chathamica has been awarded the Royal Horticultural Society's Award of Garden Merit.

-How to care for Astelia chathamica
+How difficult is it to take care of Astelia chathamica

 Astelia chathamica presents a moderate level of care, which allows plant enthusiasts with some experience to expand their skills and knowledge.